itbusina/mcp/jira/README.md

 ```

 This log file contains information about server startup, environment variable usage, requests, and errors.
 You can use it to troubleshoot issues or monitor the application's activity.

-Place your `mcp.json` file in the project root or specify its path as required by your implementation.